timm/tested/docs/onRE.md

  src="https://zenodo.org/badge/569981645.svg" alt="DOI"></a></p>

-Hang on your hats oh students of AA cause in the next hour our study on automated SE will spend  time talking abut _people_ than _algorithms_.
+Hang on your hats oh students of AA cause in the next hour our study on automated SE will spend  more time talking abut _people_ than _algorithms_.

 Also, in the following, where possible, we will talk about automated tools that can assist in the requirements collection process.
 - Sometimes we will be taking about additional early lifecycle modeling to build a throw-away requirements model